What to Know Before Visiting Sotogrande

-I know this corner of the coast well.
-After spending many, many summers at Finca Cortesín over the last decade, we decided we wanted a more permanent foothold in the area and bought a summer apartment in Sotogrande.
-What drew us here was the summer community—it is the kind of place where families own holiday homes or rent villas and apartments for a month or two at a time.
-That sense of having “summer friends,” alongside the great sports camps, was something I wanted to give to our daughter.
-After a few summers of experiencing that lifestyle, we loved it so much that we decided to move here full-time from England.
+What drew us here was the summer community.
+It is the kind of place where families own holiday homes or rent villas and apartments for a month or two at a time, and children quickly find their “summer friends”.
+Between that, the sports Summer camps and the easy rhythm of life, it felt like something very special to give our daughter.
+After a few summers of living that way, we loved it so much that we decided to move here full-time from England.

 Historically, it has always been the holiday destination for families from Madrid and Seville.
 However, since Covid, the permanent population has grown.
 Drawn by the international school, families from all over the world have moved here full-time, creating a great mix of nationalities that makes it an interesting place to live year-round.